Back in Gotham for another episode of “Birds of Prey” fanfiction! Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 Canary braced for their attack.

 Bolas wrapped around one of the dogs’ legs, preventing a leap at Canary.
+With no similar constraint, the other dog leaped at Black Canary.

-The other dog leaped at Black Canary.
 The vigilante sidestepped, and the animal shot past her.
-It collided into a wooden chair.
+It collided with a wooden chair.

 The force of contact sent both chair and dog over, the weight of the chair pinning the dog in place.